realtechsupport/return-to-bali/README.md

 Activate the virtual environment:

 	source ./env/bin/activate

+Run the program:
-Start AIE (in the ai-ethnobotany directory):
+	(in the ai-ethnobotany directory)
 	python3 main.py chrome no-debug

 To run in debug mode replace’ no-debug’ with ‘debug’.
 Firefox is also supported, but less stable.